 The firm utilizes many modes of communication with its employees and regulators including: phone, email, written, and personal meetings.
 In the event of an SBD, we will assess which means of communication is most effective for the given situation.

 The CEO will initiate a method of communication that insure all employees are accounted for and contacted, including an employee “Phone Tree.”

 Victor Sierra, (CEO) is responsible for contacting the firm’s bank, accountants, Global Relay, landlord, FINRA, Registered Representatives, other critical vendors, and initiating the employee Phone Tree.

 In addition to the employee phone tree, the firm maintains a list of all phone numbers and email addresses for all its business partners and clients.
 A file is maintained on the server called “Emergency Response Contact List”.

 Critical Business Constituents, Banks and Customer Contact:

 In the event of an SBD, vendors and critical business partners will be contacted regarding their ability to continue business operations during an SBD.
 The firm will periodically review the relationships with each business constituent, assessing if they are capable of assisting with the firm’s requirements for carrying out the BCP.

-The firm uses ?????
-Bank and ?????
-Bank as the primary business banking partners.
+The firm uses J.P Morgan Chase Bank and Citibank Bank as the primary business banking partners.
 They have multiple locations around the United States should our local offices be unavailable due to an internal or external disaster or other SBD.